StuartLittlefair/lfit_python/README.md

 1. Write a configuration file defining the initial conditions, and parameters of the MCMC
 2. Run `mcmcfit.py` with the input file, e.g. `python3 /PATH/TO/LFIT_PYTHON/mcmcift.py mcmc_input.dat`
-3. Wait.
+3. Wait...
 4. Run `wdparams.py` with its relevant input file, e.g. `python3 /PATH/TO/LFIT_PYTHON/wdparams.py wdinput.dat`
 5. Use `ldparams.py` to calculate the limb darkening coefficient of this WD model
 6. Repeat steps 1-4 with the new value of limb darkening
 5. Analyse results!

-In reality, this is often iterative, and the result of one chain leads into the start position of another, until convergence is reached.
+This is iterative, and the result of one chain leads into the start position of another, until convergence is reached.
 Then, the resulting converged chain is fed into `wdparams.py` for conversion into physical parameters.

 This branch also has a notifier, which will email the resulting lightcurve figures, and the likelihood history and summary of the chain_prod file.
 Corner plots are not sent, as these are often several MB each, so must be retrieved manually.
 To use this, first a gmail bot account needs to be created (this is just a normal gmail account, but with a dumber email address.
 I used mcmcfit.bot@gmail.com, as an example.), and its credentials supplied in a file called `PATH/TO/LFIT_PYTHON/email_details.json`, with the following format:
 ```json